nasa/cumulus-docs/docs/input_output.md

 ## Cumulus Message Adapter

+The Cumulus Message Adapter and Cumulus Message Adapter libraries help task developers integrate their tasks into a Cumulus workflow.
+These libraries adapt input and outputs from tasks into the Cumulus Message format.
 The Scheduler service creates the initial event by combining the collection configuration, external resource configuration, workflow configuration, and deployment environment settings.
 The subsequent workflow messages between tasks must conform to the message schema.
-By using Cumulus Message Adapter, individule task Lambda function can focus on the input and output specific to the task, and does not worry about the non-task related message fields.
+By using Cumulus Message Adapter, individual task Lambda functions only receive the input and output specifically configured for the task, and not non-task-related message fields.

-Cumulus Message Adapter implements an AWS Lambda handler that adapts incoming messages in the Cumulus protocol to a format more easily consumable by Cumulus tasks, invokes the tasks, and then adapts their response back to the Cumulus message protocol to be sent to the next task.
+The Cumulus Message Adapter libraries implement an AWS Lambda handler that adapts incoming messages in the Cumulus protocol to a format more easily consumable by Cumulus tasks, invokes the tasks, and then adapts their response back to the Cumulus message protocol to be sent to the next task.

-A task Lambda function can be configured to use Cumulus Message Adapter to help construct the input/output messages and resolve task configurations.
-In the Lambda function configuration file, a task Lambda function can be configured to use Cumulus Message Adapter, for example,
+A task's Lambda function can include a Cumulus Message Adapter library which constructs input/output messages and resolves task configurations.
+In the Lambda function configuration file lambdas.yml, a task Lambda function can be configured to use Cumulus Message Adapter, for example:

     DiscoverPdrs:
       handler: index.handler
       useMessageAdapter: true

-A task Lambda function using the Message Adapter shall take a event message which contains two fields, `"input"` and `"config"`.
+Input to task application code is a json object with keys:
-> `input`: By default, the incoming payload is the payload from previous task, or it can be a portion of the payload as specified in the task configuration.
+* `input`: By default, the incoming payload is the payload from previous task, or it can be a portion of the payload as specified in the task configuration.

-> `config`: Task-specific configuration object with URL templates resolved.
+* `config`: Task-specific configuration object with URL templates resolved.

+Output of the task application code:
-> `Task output`: By default, the task's return value is the next payload, or a portion of it is interpreted as the next payload as specified in the task configuration.
+* `Task output`: By default, the task's return value is the next payload, or a portion of it is interpreted as the next payload as specified in the task configuration.

-**Cumulus Message Adapter has the following capabilities:**
+**Cumulus Message Adapter has the following steps:**

-### 1. Retrieve a Cumulus message from S3 Bucket, or store a cumulus message to a S3 Bucket.
+### 1. Retrieve a Cumulus message from S3 Bucket, or store a Cumulus message to a S3 Bucket.

 Because of the potential size of a Cumulus message, mainly the `"payload"` field, if the message size is greater than 10000 bytes, the full message will be stored to S3 Bucket.
 The message may contain a reference to an S3 Bucket and Key, as follows: